bbhtt/firefox-nightly-flatpak/README.md

 **Note**.
 Gitlab.com free tier gives 400 minutes per month of [pipeline quota](https://about.gitlab.com/blog/2020/09/01/ci-minutes-update-free-users/#changes-to-the-gitlabcom-free-tier) for entire the user/project namespace.
 A single build usually takes about ~15 minutes to complete and deploy and there is one nightly build published each day.
 If updates are not available for a while then usually it means the pipeline quota expired for the month and it'll reset in the next month.

-Please don't open an issue for this, there's nothing I can do about this other than purchasing additional quota.
-In this case please set up your own repository following the [instructions](https://gitlab.com/bbhtt/firefox-nightly-flatpak#set-up-personal-repo) below or build and install the flatpak locally following the [instructions](https://gitlab.com/bbhtt/firefox-nightly-flatpak#build-locally) below.
+Please set up your own repository if possible, following the [instructions](https://gitlab.com/projects261/firefox-nightly-flatpak#set-up-personal-repo) below or build and install the flatpak locally following the [instructions](https://gitlab.com/projects261/firefox-nightly-flatpak#build-locally) below.

 ## Uninstall